 It is an understandable mess, and one we are already experiencing.
 Isn’t it?

-The statistics include every demographic: Race, culture, religion, wealth, social status, and other differences do not matter.
+The statistics include every demographic: Race, culture, religion, wealth, social status, and other differences don’t matter.

 To add to the confusion and the general understating of the problems of divorce, well-intentioned experts often assure troubled couples that the kids will “adjust”.